BlenDaniel/Thesis-Dataset-Generator/README.md

         Json of the history of the repository.

 2. Steps to produce and what the outputs are:
-    1. Get a list of all the developers associated with the project
+    1. Get a list of all the developers associated with the project <br>
-        Input: CSV (data sheet of the history of the repository)
+        Input: CSV (data sheet of the history of the repository)<br>
-        Ouput: CSV
+        Ouput: CSV <br>
-    2. Get developers experience over the years since the creation date of the project.
+    2. Get developers experience over the years since the creation date of the project. <br>
-        Input: CSV (data sheet of the history of the repository), JSON (the history of the repository)
+        Input: CSV (data sheet of the history of the repository), JSON (the history of the repository)<br>
-        Output: CSV
+        Output: CSV<br>
-    3. Get developers authering of a task over the years since the creation date of the project.
+    3. Get developers authering of a task over the years since the creation date of the project. <br>
-        Input: CSV (data sheet of the history of the repository), JSON (the history of the repository)
+        Input: CSV (data sheet of the history of the repository), JSON (the history of the repository)<br>
-        Output: CSV
+        Output: CSV<br>
-    4. Get developers commit or provisioning of a task over the years since the creation date of the project.
+    4. Get developers commit or provisioning of a task over the years since the creation date of the project. <br>
-        Input: CSV (data sheet of the history of the repository), JSON (the history of the repository)
+        Input: CSV (data sheet of the history of the repository), JSON (the history of the repository)<br>
-        Output: CSV
+        Output: CSV<br>
-    5. Getting task information
+    5. Getting task information <br>
-        Input: JSON (the history of the repository), CSV (getting the output of developers experience (2nd Step))
+        Input: JSON (the history of the repository), CSV (getting the output of developers experience (2nd Step))<br>
-        Output: CSV
+        Output: CSV<br>
-    6. Setting task information
+    6. Setting task information<br>
-        Input: CSV (getting the output of tasks (5th Step))
+        Input: CSV (getting the output of tasks (5th Step))<br>
-        Output: CSV
+        Output: CSV<br>

 <hr>

-## Introduction

-# Installation Guides
+## Installation Guides

 For the proper functioning of the application, you need to have python3 and pip3 installed.
 You can find python installation guide [here](https://www.python.org/downloads/) and pip installation guide [here](https://pip.pypa.io/en/stable/installation/). \
 Once python and pip are installed, there are various python modules that are also required. \
 <br>

-# Procedure for running the flask-app
+## Procedure for running the flask-app
 ### Install a virtual machine

     pip3 install pipenv